 A destination list is quite literally a list of internet destinations that can be blocked or allowed based on the administrative preferences for the policies applied to the identities within your organization.

-A destination is currently defined as an IP or a fully qualified domain name.
+A destination is currently defined as an IP, a fully qualified domain name or URLs.
 In upcoming releases, we will allow for the possibility of adding custom URLs to be blocked in a destination list.
 This article includes errors generated from incorrectly adding a URL, however this feature is currently not available for most customers and is in still in limited availability.